The Six Sheltie Colors

 Merle: mm Merle: Mm

-These are just the two main color genes in Shelties.
-Earlier I mentioned there are at least 11 color genes!
-Each puppy inherits a specific combination of alleles which combine to create variation in Sheltie colors and patterns.
+Remember, these are just two color genes in Shelties!
+With 11 known color genes, each puppy inherits the parental alleles of a whole raft of genes which create diversity in Sheltie colors and patterns.

 Double Merles

-What's more, while each individual offspring of two Merles has a 75% chance of inheriting a healthy Mm genotype, remember that Shelties have litters of 4-6 puppies.
-Statistically, one puppy in the litter has a 100% chance of being born a Double Merle.
+This is why responsible breeding is so important.
+And while each individual offspring still has a 75% chance of inheriting a healthy genotype, remember that Shelties typically have litters of four puppies.
+So, statistically, one puppy in the litter is bound to be born a Double Merle.

 Double Merle Shelties